 - Clarity of role and sufficient time and support for named professionals.

 - There is a board level executive director lead for safeguarding.
 The board receive an annual safeguarding children report in addition to the bi-monthly report from the governance committee that includes a standing item on safeguarding.
 There is also a robust audit programme in the organisation to assure that safeguarding systems and processes are working.

 As well as the detailed information available in our monthly board reports on financial performance, we make available a list of monthly spend with our suppliers over £25k.
 We first published this information in July 2014 and update it each month.

-You can view the latest monthly summary below:
+You can view the latest summary below:

-Historical data can be viewed here:
+Historial data can be found here: